Choose another lake

 Improving

 Catfish in Raccoon Lake should continue to provide good fishing opportunities in the coming year.
-Average body condition improved to over the lake management plan target, but the electrofishing catch rate decreased.
-All of the of the adult channel catfish sampled in 2023 were 18” or longer.
-Recent supplemental catfish stockings, along with the elimination of trot lining and jug fishing, should help to improve the size structure of the channel catfish population in the coming years.
-Most channel catfish caught in 2024 will be between 2 – 4 pounds, with some fish approaching 10 pounds.
+Average body condition improved, remaining above the lake management plan target, while the electrofishing catch rate remained stable.
+All the adult channel catfish sampled in 2024 were 16” or longer, and 95% were longer than 18”.
+Recent supplemental catfish stockings, along with the elimination of trot lining and jug fishing, should continue to help to improve the size structure of the channel catfish population in the coming years.
+Most channel catfish caught in 2025 will be between 2 – 5 pounds, with some fish over 7 pounds.

 CRAPPIE